MXMarve/MarvinDDoS/README.md

 Multiplier -> You can go from 1-50x strength

+Make sure to give it 5 minutes for everything to propagate on the target and it will die!

 ONLY FOR EDUCATIONAL PURPOSES ONLY

 BY USING THIS PROGRAM YOU AGREE THATI AM NOT HELD LIABLE FOR ANYTHING YOUDO WITH THIS PROGRAM.
 YOU MAY UPLOAD